jdixon34-utk/Chess/README.md

 #### 3. Move Piece or Take an Opposing Piece
 After selecting your piece, the next step is to **click on a valid square** to move to **or** an **opposing piece** to take.

 Since you can only make valid moves, it is best you understand the movement of each type of piece on the board.
 In case you are brand new, we have a **How To Play** page just for this.
-If needed, please take a look!

 #### 4. Pawn Promotion/Castling
 For pawn promotion, you will be **prompted with a UI** that shows all pieces you can promote to.
 Just **click which piece you would like to promote to**.